lifelike/countersheetsextension/README.md

 .config/inkscape/extensions.
 In Windows it will be something like C:\Program Files\Inkscape\share\extensions.

-After you (re)start Inscape you should find "Create Countersheet" in the "Boardgames" submenu of the "Extensions" menu.
+After you (re)start Inkscape you should find "Create Countersheet" in the "Boardgames" submenu of the "Extensions" menu.

 See more complete instructions [on the wiki](https://github.com/lifelike/countersheetsextension/wiki/Install).